Last Updated: May 23, 2019

 2) Consider conducting a more research

 Seriously, I shouldn’t have to tell you this.
 You can find anything on the Internet.
 You’ll discover a ton of information on blogs, downloadable white papers, and on your competitor’s websites.

 It is crazy how much information I find conducting competitive intelligence.
 As long as it’s public information, you are good to go.

 Consider reaching out to a few experts.
 I’m sure you’ll find experts happy to share their knowledge with you.
 For my business, I interview experts all the time.
 Some experts may ask for payment, while others will speak with you for free.

 Either way, let’s say the right answer will generate or save you $10,000.
 If you pay eight experts $200 for an hour of their time, was the $1600 investment worth it?
 Yep!

 4) Hire based on diversity of thought

-Keep your high level of confidence.
+Maintain a high level of confidence.
 Go out there and build the company of your dreams.
-Increase your self-awareness around overconfidence.
+Fulfill your entrepreneur dreams.
+But, increase your self-awareness.
 Use the techniques above to create a simple process to keep yourself and/or your team in check.
 I’ll leave you with this quote: